 16. Why should schools partner with GPP?

-c.
-GPP targets that student who will not graduate without extra support.
+· GPP targets students who will not graduate if they do not receive extra support.

-d.
-GPP will lower the drop-out rate in your school and district.
+· GPP will lower the dropout rate in your school and district.

 17. What is the criterion for student participation in GPP?

-d.
-Students who are at least 16 years old and eligible to work in Georgia (GPP Workplace)
+· Students who are at least 15 years old and eligible to work in Georgia (GPP Workplace)

-18. What does “Public-Private Partnership” mean?
+18. Why does GPP promote public-private partnerships?
 GPP operates on the belief that every sector of society – government, education, and business - must join together to ensure that ALL students become successful, contributing citizens.
 No one sector can do it alone.

-21. Why is a paycheck important for GPP students?
-GPP students come low-income situations and are often forced to drop out of school to help support their families financially.
+20. Why is a paycheck important for GPP students?
+GPP students come from low-income situations and are often forced to drop out of school to help support their families financially.
 GPP allows students to stay in school AND earn a paycheck.
-A paycheck provides incentive to be present and successful.
-If you don’t go to school you can’t go to work that day, therefore losing income.
+A paycheck provides an incentive to be present and successful.
+If a student doesn't go to school, they cannot go to work that day, therefore losing income.
 If a student drops out of high school, they lose their GPP jobs.
 These rules teach students that what they do at school affects what they can achieve at work and give them incentives to remain in school and graduate.

-22. Do students get academic credit for participation in GPP?
-GPP is an initiative of the Georgia Department of Education under the CTAE umbrella and is an extension of the school day and GPP has a GA DOE Work-based Learning Course Code that begins with 35.7.
+21. Do students get academic credit for participation in GPP?
+GPP is an initiative of the Georgia Department of Education under the CTAE umbrella and is an extension of the school day.
+Thus, GPP students may receive academic credit through a Work-based Learning course code that begins with 35.7.
 GPP students also receive the same FTE funding as other students enrolled in Work-based Learning.
 Work-based Learning coordinators across the state should have this information.
 If not, contact GPP for the details.

-23. What makes GPP different from other Work-based Learning programs already in most school systems?
+22. What makes GPP different from other Work-based Learning programs already in most school systems?
 GPP isn't different from other Work-based Learning programs because GPP IS a Work-based Learning program and part of GaDOE's CTAE Department.
 However, the type of student that GPP targets is different from traditional Work-based Learning programs.
 Our students are at-risk of not graduating and don’t typically qualify for traditional Work-based Learning or other internship programs.

-24. What is the “Promise” of Great Promise Partnership?
+23. What is the “Promise” of Great Promise Partnership?
 If students “finish the drill” and stay in school through their graduation, then we promise there will be opportunities for them to participate in the economic future of Georgia.
-We also believe all students show promise for success when given encouragement, support, and a “game plan” for their futures.
+We also believe all students show promise for success when given encouragement